panda-suite/panda-suite.github.io/README.md

 # Panda Suite
 For developers building on top of Bitcoin Cash, Pandacash speeds up a development workflow and enables to work locally.
-It does it by providing a set of tools that can used to start one-click blockchain, run tests, execute commands, and inspect transactions while controlling how the chain operates.
+It does it by providing a set of tools that can used to start one-click test blockchain, run tests, execute commands, and inspect transactions while controlling how the chain operates.

 Join us on Telegram: [https://t.me/panda_suite](https://t.me/panda_suite).